Recently Active Members

 Pine forests usually occur on dry slopes so needles that fall under the trees decompose very slowly.
 This thick layer of pine needles is another factor that reduces the understory vegetation.

-Welcome to other my tree groups:
+Welcome to other my conifer group: